flybywiresim/fbw-userguide/docs/pilots-corner/a380x/a380x-briefing/flight-deck/pedestal/ecam-cp.md

 * On EWD or SD clears the lines indicated by the displayed vertical bar.
 * The CLEAR pb light comes on, when there is an alert to clear on EWD.
-* Note: The CLEAR pb does not cancel any aural alerts associated witha caution/warning, and does not deactivate a Not-Sensed ABN PROC.
+* Note: The CLEAR pb does not cancel any aural alerts associated with a caution/warning, and does not deactivate a Not-Sensed ABN PROC.

 ### RCL LAST